-This 20 page booklet includes the guidelines for your challenge, planners to help you track and stick to the 30 day weight loss challenge and tools to help you when your willpower fades.
+This 20-page booklet includes the guidelines for your challenge, planners to help you track and stick to the 30 day weight loss challenge and tools to help you when your willpower fades.
 Each person will have different goals and objectives which is why this booklet is totally customizable so that it works for YOU.
 Each page has various options to enable you to choose the best option for you.
 Go through each page below and print one of the options before moving on to the next page.
 Feel free to skip pages that you don’t think will be helpful to you.
 Put all of the pages together and file in a binder.
 Use one of our binder cover templates to create a fun binder cover.
 Each page will open in a new window so that the list of pages stays open on your screen until you print out all 20 pages (or those that you feel will help you).
+If you have any more 30 day weight loss challenge ideas then please leave a comment below.

 Page 1 – The Rules